Home Page Lower Passaic River

 Project Meetings

-The next Passaic River Community Advisory Group (CAG) meeting will be on Thursday, November 14, 2024 at 6 PM, via Zoom.
+*DATE CHANGE* The next Passaic River Community Advisory Group (CAG) meeting will be on Thursday, December 12, 2024 at 6 PM, via Zoom.
 CAG members and stakeholders on the CAG mailing list will receive call-in information by email.
 Other stakeholders interested in attending the meeting should email Curtis.Malcolm@epa.gov.

 Videos of past meetings are posted here.
 Please contact Drew Curtis with any questions at 212-637-3726 or Curtis.Malcolm@epa.gov.